product-os/jellyfish-client-sdk/README.md

 # Usage

-Below is an example how to use JellyFish:
+Below is an example how to use Jellyfish:

 ```typescript
 import { getSdk } from "@balena/jellyfish-client-sdk";